joshuacox/cli-Intro-to-Git/README.md

 http://YOURGITHUBID.github.io/YOURREPO

-Congratulations you now have a static site
+Congratulations you now have a static site!